Theo Todman's Family Page

 - I may still have an uncle John somewhere in the West Country, but my mother disowned him and I’ve not seen him since I was tiny.

-- Also, I don’t know how many relatives I have on my father’s side, as my mother discouraged my father from maintaining contact.
+- Also, I don’t know how many relatives I have on my father’s side, as my mother discouraged my father from maintaining contact, and I’ve not followed them up.

 - We acquired a couple of Indian Runner ducks from a neighbour; names Dillon and Marley.
 Two Bobs, though one turned out to be female and got eaten by the fox.